leighleighleigh/curly_bits/README.md

 # curly_bits

-A struct-enhanced, macro-powered crate, that replaces the {{curly_bits}} in a template file with the desired text content.
+A struct-enhanced, macro-powered crate, that replaces the {{curly_bits}} in a template file with the desired text content.<br>
+(This crate is for personal use - it's really, really simple... but it does the job!)

 ---
 *Motivation*